Overview of the United Arab Emirates Legal System

 3.3.
 The Council of Ministers of the Union

-Article 55 shows that The Council of Ministers of the Union shall consist of the Prime Minister, his Deputy and a number of Ministers, and article 57 states that the Prime Minister, his Deputy and the Ministers shall, before assuming the responsibilities of their office take the following oath before the President of the Union:
+Article 55 shows that The Council of Ministers of the Union shall consist of the Prime Minister, his Deputy, and several Ministers, and Article 57 states that the Prime Minister, his Deputy, and the Ministers shall, before assuming the responsibilities of their office take the following oath before the President of the Union:

 “I swear by Almighty God that I will be loyal to the United Arab Emirates; that I will respect its Constitution and laws; that I will discharge my duties faithfully; that I will completely observe the interests of the people of the Union and that I will completely safeguard the existence of the Union and its territorial integrity.”